 Take Your Smile Back

-Unlike dentures or dental bridges, dental implants are permanent, so you don’t need to take them out to clean them– simply brush and floss your implants as you would your natural teeth!
+Unlike dentures or dental bridges, dental implants are a permanent solution.
+There’s no need to remove them for cleaning—just brush and floss them as you would your natural teeth!

 “Should I Get a Dental Implant?”